 So, the back of the hinge, the knuckle, had to be made wider in order to allow it to be adequately strong.

-So think of it like this: it’s a simple butt hinge with an ‘extension’ at one to accommodate the quadrant stay.
+So think of it like this: it’s a simple butt hinge with an ‘extension’ at one end of each leaf to accommodate the quadrant stay.

 Or like this: it’s a siderail hinge just wide enough to accommodate the quadrant, but with the knuckle extended sideways for extra strength.